barbudreadmon/yabause/yabause/src/libretro/README.md

 `retroarch -L path/to/library path/to/iso/or/rom`

 ## Where do you copy the bioses
-Bioses go to the SYSTEM_DIRECTORY/kronos directory, saturn bios is expected to be named `saturn_bios.bin`, for ST-V bios you just need to copy `stvbios.zip` from MAME
+Bioses go into the retroarch system directory, saturn bios is expected to be named `saturn_bios.bin`.

 ## Currently known issues
 - The core crashes when you switch from fullscreen to windowed on the fly.
-- You won't be able to run this on macosx at the moment (retroarch lacks glsl3.3 support for macosx)
-- It was mostly tested under linux, there could be issues on windows
+- It's still a bit rough around the edge and i only tested it on ORA Retropie with a XU4